menuclose

 Interactive Brokers logoInteractive Brokers

-It’s no surprise that Interactive Brokers (IBKR) tops the list for 24-hour trading.
-Known as a favorite among experienced investors and active traders, IBKR brings the same level of depth and reliability to its round-the-clock access to 24-hour markets as it does to the rest of its platform.
+Why Interactive Brokers stands out for 24-hour trading: It's no surprise IBKR tops my list for 24-hour trading.
+Known as a favorite among experienced investors and active traders, IBKR brings the same depth and reliability to its overnight access as it does to the rest of its platform.
+The Overnight + SMART order type lets trades carry from the overnight session into the next day's regular session, running 4:00 a.m. through 8:00 p.m.
+ET, which creates a near-continuous trading cycle without re-entering orders.

-Products and platform: It’s not just the order type that puts IBKR on top, it’s the breadth of their product offering.
-With access to over 10,000 stocks and ETFs for overnight trading, including small- and mid-cap names rarely available elsewhere, IBKR offers the broadest selection of any brokerage.
-Its global connection to more markets, venues, and exchanges than any other retail platform gives self-directed investors institutional-level access.
+Products and platform: What really sets IBKR apart is the breadth of the product offering.
+With access to over 10,000 stocks and ETFs for overnight trading, including small and mid caps rarely available elsewhere, IBKR offers one of the widest selections of any brokerage I've tested.
+The platform's global connection to more markets, venues, and exchanges than any other retail platform gives self-directed investors institutional-level access.
+IBKR also recently added Forecast Contracts to its extended hours lineup, offering nearly 24/6 access to event-based markets tied to economic, government, and climate outcomes.

 Company Overall Minimum Deposit Stock Trades Futures (Per Contract)